Developer Guide

 Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

-will not be elaborate in details as it is similiar to
+The details of the flow of SortExpenditureCommand will not be elaborate in details as it is similiar to

 4.3.5.
 Find & list commands